mrcgrtz/styleguide/README.md

    [The Elements of HTML](http://developers.whatwg.org/semantics.html#semantics).
  * Do not use inline CSS or inline JavaScript.
  * Use Microformats and Microdata where possible.
- * Use dashes (not underscores) as a word delimiter in class/ID names.
+ * Use dashes (not underscores) as word delimiters in class/ID names.

 <a name="validation"></a>
 ### Validation